Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2026-08-25-Bounded_Unbounded_state.md

-In other words, this finding tells us that **a bonding state with significant portion of its wave function peaked at the bond centre will have higher eigen-energy than the potential at the bond centre.**
+In other words, this finding tells us that **a bonding state with significant portion of its wave function peaked at the bond centre will have higher eigen-energy than the potential at the bond centre,** due to its excessive kinetic energy.

 This simple analysis leads to two important conclusions: